Interview with Kobayashi Kiyohiro, Manager of the Takumakai

 Olivier Gaurin: Really ?
 Who was teaching at the Yoshinkan ?

-Kobayashi Kiyohiro: It was Shioda Sensei’s students, mister Kushida and Inoue.
-But Shioda Sensei did not teach any-more, I was too important.
+Kobayashi Kiyohiro: It was Shioda Sensei’s students, Mr Kushida and Mr Inoue.
+But Shioda Sensei did not teach anymore, he was too important.
 There were also other black belt instructors whose names I have forgotten.
 This is where I learnt.
 In fact, Yoshinkan techniques really looked like Hisa Takuma Sensei’s techniques.
 The techniques taught at the Asahi newspaper were conform to those taught in Tokyo at the Yoshinkan Iidabashi dojo.
 At the Aikikai however, it was a bit different.

 While I was a student in Osaka, I had set-up an Aikido club, part of an organization which was in fact a grouping of several universities of Osaka.
 So these Kansai universities called us to meet us as they wanted to get introduced to a permanent Sensei.
 Takuma Hisa had been a sumotori and his knees were bad so he could not take that function.
 I also thought that once I graduated, Daito-ryu might disappear from the university, so I thought that perhaps it was best to affiliate the club with Ueshiba since there was already an Aikido federation at that time.
 So I suggested that to Takuma Hisa Sensei and he accepted.